tlapinsk/baseball-scoreboard-sportradar-api/README.md

 2. Navigate to the `mlbSportradar` function (last function).

-**Pulling additional data points from the API**
 To pull other data from the API, edit the 'games.each do |game|' loop.
 Make sure you dive through the JSON correctly!

 Navigate to 'sportradar.js' to edit the loop that displays the data.
-Add the item where you would like it to sit in the table.
+Add the new item(s) where you would like them to sit in the table.

 ### Known Missing Items
 The code is missing a couple, typically standard, pieces.
 See below: